msteinert/bstring/doc/porting.md

 To test that a port compiles correctly do the following:

-1. Build a sample project that includes the bstrlib, bstraux, bstrwrap, and bsafe modules.

-2. Compile bstest against the bstrlib module.

-3. Run bstest and ensure that 0 errors are reported.
+1. Run `make check` and ensure that no errors are reported.

-4. Compile test against the bstrlib and bstrwrap modules.

-5. Run test and ensure that 0 errors are reported.
+2. Run `make memcheck` and ensure that no errors are reported.

-6. Compile each of the examples (except for the "re" example, which may be complicated and is not a real test of bstrlib and except for the mfcbench example which is Windows specific.)

-7. Run each of the examples.

-The builds must have 0 errors, and should have the absolute minimum number of warnings (in most cases can be reduced to 0).
+The builds must have zero errors and zero warnings.
 The result of execution should be essentially identical on each platform.

 Performance
 -----------